 8. The Dirty Onion – a popular spot in the busy city

-Another popular spot in the Cathedral Quarter, the Dirty Onion is an absolute must-visit on any Belfast pub crawl.
+Another popular spot in the Cathedral Quarter, the Dirty Onion is an absolute must-visit on any Belfast pub crawl as one of the best pubs and bars Belfast has to offer.

 With a friendly atmosphere, a simple food menu, and local musicians often performing, you are guaranteed a great night out here.